 It’s important to understand that you can’t be on autopilot.

 You must be conscious, aware, intentional, present, and cognizant—whichever term you prefer—regarding your decisions about how you use your time.

 To carve out the time to be happy and to live a life with purpose, we must Create Clarity and learn to care for and use our secret weapon—our brain.

 To Create Clarity, we must implement the following three concepts:

 - Identify our targets

 Capturing your priorities makes it easier to be happier

-Use these tactics to help capture your personal priorities:
+Use these tactics to help capture your priorities:

-2. From this list, write your top three or four personal priorities.
+2. Write your top three or four personal priorities from this list.

 3. View your personal priorities list every day.